 We’re excited to see what the year will bring for e-discovery.

-Take a look at more LegalTech insights from David Houlihan on the Blue Hill blog, and if you attended LTNY this year, let us know in the comments what topics caught your attention at the show.
+Take a look at more LegalTech insights from David Houlihan on the Blue Hill blog, and if you attended LTNY this year, let us know what topics caught your attention at the show.